-At this point it’s important your invitation mail’s content is personalised and geared towards converting respondent’s to click through.
+At this point, it’s important that your invitation mail’s content is personalized and geared towards converting respondents to click through.

 - Is your communication in the email personal and relevant?
 You know who your customers are already.
 Don’t confuse customer satisfaction with market research.
 Asking irrelevant questions harms your response rates.
 Use customer information in your e-mail.
 Customers hate to be called Dear sir/madam.
 Address them personally and reference their purchase information, for example.

 - Is your email to-the-point?
 Make sure the email is short and clear and only asks your customer for one thing: to fill in the customer satisfaction survey.
 Don’t distract your customer with different Calls to Action.